softlayer/githubio_source/content/python/upgrade_virtual_guest_dedicated.py.md

 ---
-title: "Working with upgrade virtual guest dedicated"
+title: "Working with upgrade virtual guest dedicated and families"
-description: "A few examples on interacting with upgrade virtual guest."
+description: "A few examples on interacting with upgrade virtual guest dedicated and families."
 date: "2019-03-27"
 classes:
     - "SoftLayer_Virtual_Guest"